Manjesh30Verma/Manjesh30Verma/README.md

 https://www.linkedin.com/in/manjesh-verma

 **Let me tell you somethings about myself.**
  - 🧑🏽‍💻🔭: As an analyst, I help the companies unlock valuable insights and solve complex business challenges, using data analysis, key performance indicators, and customer success skills.
+- Customer-oriented, multitasking professional with 1+ years of experience in Business Intelligence, utilizing Power BI, Python for data visualization, Excel, HTML, CSS, and MySQL Storage.

+- Strong knowledge of Power BI for importing data from various sources such as SQL Server, MongoDB, Analysis Services, and MS Excel.

+- Experienced in handling and maintaining versioning for documents using various tools.

+- Hands-on knowledge of Python development and frameworks Django & Flask.

+- Worked on Machine Learning algorithms for predictive analysis, utilizing linear, logistic, and polynomial regression models.
+For categorical data in our dataset, I used label encoding and one-hot encoding to improve prediction accuracy and evaluate the performance of our machine learning models.

+- Created numerous DAX measures and calculated columns to implement date, time, statistical, and mathematical functions.

+- Implemented projects using Agile Methodology.
+- Proficient in creating paginated reports using Report Builder.

+- Expertise in developing data visualizations like Area Charts, Line and Stacked Column Charts, and creating visuals like Donut Charts, Waterfall Charts, Gauge Charts, and Funnel Charts.

+- Developed reports with parameters, bookmarks, synchronized slicers, drill-down, and drill-through options.

+- Skilled in writing Joins, Views, Stored Procedures, Functions, and Temp Tables.

+- Knowledgeable in Dataflows and various types of dashboards.

+- Proficient in VLOOKUP formula development, Pivot Table generation, Macros and Pivot reporting.

+-  knowledge of artificial intelligence for embedding machine learning algorithms and creating models.
 I have completed internship certifications and I worked on few research projects (published by GitHub) to enhance my expertise and efficiency..

- - :mortar_board: I have completed BCA from Shri Gujarati Innovative College of Science & Technology, affiliated to DAVV University Indore.
-My education and experience enable me to achieve a mission of understanding people and inspiring growth.

- - :zap: My curiosity made me a **self-learner** who loves learning things from the internet, any reliable and quality source of information.

- - :v:  I am passionate about analytics, innovation, and I value learning and excellence.
-Apart from this I am a tea lover & like exploring new places...

 <h3 align="left">Languages and Tools:</h3>